dylanzenner/business_closures_de_pipeline/README.md

 - 1 for transforming the data, loading it to S3 and shutting down the services

 **Secrets Manager**
-- For storing Lambda variables
+- For storing connection variables

 **S3 Bucket with versioning enabled**
 - For storing the transformed data in JSON format